Navigating the Seas of Online Diamond Buying Platforms

 Not Your Usual Auction Platform

-Worthy has a unique niche in that they work like a traditional auction where there is hope from the seller that several buyers will get excited over a diamond and bid up the price higher than the standard market value.
+Jewelry auction websites have a unique niche in that they work like a traditional auction where there is hope from the seller that several buyers will get excited over a diamond and bid up the price higher than the standard market value.

 Auction as Middleman